Module 2: Population awareness and beliefs

 These outputs are presented in a paper, 'Differences in cancer awareness and beliefs between Australia, Canada, Denmark, Norway, Sweden and the UK (the International Cancer Benchmarking Partnership): do they contribute to differences in cancer survival' published by the British Journal of Cancer.

-You can find more information about this paper and access it free of charge on our publications page.
+You can find more information about this paper and access it free of charge below.

 The ABC measure